|Option||Low Risk||Med Risk||High Risk|

 Microzoning and virtualization mechanisms limit the flow and retention of undesired and useless content by keeping them within the microzones and, with non-state-retaining virtual machines (VMs) by destroying all content other than that explicitly retained at the end of the period of use.
 This is a good approach for limiting untrusted content, applications, and access over periods of use, at the cost of limited overhead.

-Counterintelligence methods, such as removing email addresses from external Web sites, trying to reduce the profile of the enterprise, using anonymizing mechanisms for postings to external forums so that responses are limited and internal addresses and structure is not revealed, and so forth.
+Counterintelligence methods, such as removing email addresses from external Web sites, trying to reduce the profile of the enterprise, reduce the profile of important servers and services, not identifying potential targets, using anonymizing mechanisms for postings to external forums so that responses are limited and internal addresses and structure is not revealed, and so forth.

 Place defenses in the logical perimeters.